jgolcher/repository/README.md

 # repository
-Another repository with handy scripts or tutorials
+Another repository with handy scripts or tutorials as html files saved under docs and tutorials.